miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/teamprojects/edensreach.md

 # Introduction

-Eden's Reach is a video game project currently being developed by [NovaDot Studios ](https://linktr.ee/novadotstudio), an indie team made up of approximately ten people.
+Eden's Reach is a video game project currently being developed by [NovaDot Studios](https://linktr.ee/novadotstudio), an indie game team made up of approximately ten people.
 Eden's Reach emerged from a former college classmate's final year project, which involved creating three-dimensional worlds that looked like pixel art.
 That is, while the game world was three-dimensional, it would appear two-dimensional to the player.

 <div class="text-center p-4">
   <img width="700px" class="img-fluid" src="https://i.imgur.com/GWThrIv.gif">